 V-rak-ke-ce-tv ceremonies are held at the end of the spring semester for spring and summer graduates and in December for fall graduates.

 The spring 2018 ceremony will take place at 6 p.m. on Thursday, May 3 in the Oglesby Union Ballrooms at 75 N. Woodward Ave.

 All graduates should arrive in academic regalia including gap and gown, stoles, honor cords, etc. by 5 p.m.
 Dress is business, including slacks, skirts, dresses, blazers and suits.
 Students are asked to avoid jeans and tight, short, revealing clothing.

 A reception with light food and beverages will immediately follow the ceremony.

 The spring ceremony has a limited number of seats, and registration is on a first-come, first-served basis.
 Students beyond the initial capacity will be placed on a waiting list and may participate if slots become available.

 To participate in the ceremony, students must attend an orientation session to receive important information about the ceremony and have portraits taken with your cap, gown, and stole (all will be provided at the orientation session).

-Registration for the spring 2018 ceremony will open soon.
+Registration for the spring 2018 ceremony is currently at capacity.